 - Hold or be eligible for appropriate medical liability insurance by the Canadian Medical Protective Association [cmpa.org]

 Submission deadline for applications is November 1st to start the fellowship in the following academic year.
+Late applications will be considered on an individual basis.
 All applicants will be invited for an interview either in person or by phone.

 Daniel Kim, MD FRCPC